oleeskild/digitalgardendocs/src/site/notes/Advanced/Hosting alternatives.md

 {"dg-publish":true,"permalink":"/advanced/hosting-alternatives/"}
 ---

-While the [[Getting Started/01 Quick Start\|01 Quick Start]] uses Netlify as the hosting platform, this can be run on any other hosting platform.
-Below are some guides on getting it to run on other platforms.
+While the [[Getting Started/01 Getting started\|01 Getting started]] uses Netlify as the hosting platform, the site can be run on any other hosting platform.
+Some alternatives are listed below.
+Step by step instructions are yet to be written.

 ## Cloudflare